Skip Breadcrumb Links

 You can find information about average rent prices in Canada Mortgage and Housing Corporation (CMHC) Rental Market Reports.

-Here is a sample of cities and their average rental prices for 2016.
-Select a city to read the city's complete rental report;
+Here is a sample of cities and their average rental prices with complete reports for 2018:

 The numbers in this article are from the Canada Mortgage and Housing Corporation.

 For local rental market information, please contact your local CMHC branch.
-You can also look in the classified ads in your local newspaper or check online housing listings.
+You can also find rental properties through our "How can I look for rental housing?" article.

 For More Information